 Completed applications must be submitted no later than July 15, 2015.
 Applications should be mailed to:

 1310 10th Street, Suite 104

 Frequently Asked Questions

 We receive many questions regarding the Future Leaders Scholarship.
 Before contacting us, please read through our frequently asked questions below to see if your question has already been answered.
 If not, feel free to email questions to firstname.lastname@example.org, and we will be sure to get back to you as soon as possible.

 Can I send my unofficial transcript as proof of my 3.5 or higher cumulative GPA?

-Unfortunately, no. In this digital age it is too easy to alter unofficial transcripts, therefore we require that transcripts be the official records obtained from your school through the registrar.
+Unfortunately, no. In this digital age it is too easy to alter unofficial, unsealed transcripts, therefore we require that transcripts be the official records obtained from your school through the registrar.
 Often the registrar's office will send the official transcripts directly to Brett Law if requested.
 Be sure to give them enough time to send the sealed transcripts to meet the deadline.

 Do I need to provide proof of acceptance to and proof of enrollment in college/university?

 You will need to provide one or the other where it is appropriate.
 For example, if you are an advancing college senior, then proof of acceptance would be appropriate to prove where your enrollment for the fall semester 2015.
 Please note: for matriculating seniors, we may request proof of enrollment in your college or university prior to disbursing scholarship funds.
 For all other applicants, proof of enrollment demonstrating that you’ll be a full-time student for the fall 2015 semester, is required.
 Failing to provide the necessary materials will disqualify your application.

 By contacting your school’s registrar, you will be able to obtain documentation that proves enrollment.
 This official document needs to be from your school.
 We cannot accept copies of your class schedule as proof of enrollment.